Sydney Freight Network

-The Sydney Freight Network is a network of dedicated railway lines for freight in Sydney, Australia, linking the state's rural and interstate rail network with the city's main yard at Enfield and Port Botany.
-Its primary components are the Southern Sydney Freight Line (SSFL) and a line from Sefton to Enfield and Port Botany (known as the Metropolitan Goods railway line).
+The Sydney Freight Network is a network of dedicated railway lines for freight in Sydney, linking the NSW rural and interstate rail network with Port Botany and Sydney's main freight yard at Enfield.
+Its primary components are the Southern Sydney Freight Line (SSFL) and the Metropolitan Goods railway line.

 The Network has been managed by the Australian Rail Track Corporation (ARTC) since 2012.
 Prior to the completion of the SSFL, it was managed by RailCorp as the Metropolitan Freight Network.